-• Transporting/Transmitting Classroom Materials
+Transporting/Transmitting Classroom Materials

 The aide must be familiar with the courier systems used to transport materials between sites for each particular class.
-Depending on the needs of each class, frequently used systems for transporting materials between sites are the U.S. Mail, the BOCES courier system twice a week, the student suitcase exchange through the Schoharie Vo-Tec Center for schools using that facility, and e-mail.
+Depending on the needs of each class, frequently used systems for transporting materials between sites are the U.S. Mail, the BOCES courier system, and e-mail.
 For very brief materials such as a five-minute quiz, the fax machine can be used.
 The aide should receive materials in advance so that the fax does not always become the last minute method of communication.